gouruiyu/Mobility_Bias_Viz/help.md

 Similar to the basemap in the `Camera Map`, the heatmap has boundaries of all the neighbourhoods of Surrey.
 However unlike the boundaries found in `Camera Map`, where the user can filter out individual neighbourhoods, the boundaries for `Heatmap`is only fixed to the entire city of Surrey.

-The intensity (also known as the color) of the heatmap is dependent on the volume of the car count in a camera locations.
-Car counts with higher traffic are highlighted in deep red while lower car counts are labelled in light peach.
+The intensity, which is found in the different colour hues of different points of the heatmap, is dependent on the volume of the car count in a camera locations.
+Car counts with higher traffic are highlighted in deep red while lower car counts will be in light peach.
 The interval levels are heuristically determined by the `addHeatmap()` function.
+Additionally, all the overlays except the 'Nearby Cams' feature are functional when the heatmap is toggled.

 <p align="center">
 <img src="./help-images/heatmap.png" raw=true style="width: 30%; height: auto; padding: 30px;"/>